Mentorship networks and the early career outcomes of college-educated women

 Experimental Design

-Our experimental design is a stratified random allocation of applicants into treatment (those who will receive the program) and control (those who will not) groups among the final list of eligible applicants.
+Our experimental design is a stratified random allocation of applicants into receiving an offer to the mentorship and not receiving an offer to the mentorship among the final list of eligible applicants.

 Experimental Design Details